 When you become a Friend we’ll email you regular stories and podcasts with all sorts of fascinating facts about the wildlife that lives on our waterways and the unique story of how they were built.
 Your general knowledge will come on in leaps and bounds and you’ll be the most coveted member of any pub quiz team.

 Become a Friend and we’re sure you’ll pay more visits to our canals and rivers.
 Visit enough times and you’re almost guaranteed to spot the electric-blue flash of this plucky little bird.
-In our annual Great Nature Watch, kingfishers were the second most spotted species (after water voles) and spotting one is always a huge thrill.
+Kingfishers are often seen by our waterways and spotting one is always a huge thrill.

 Our canals were built to carry freight.
 When they were no longer the most efficient way to get goods from one place to another they fell into disrepair.
 It’s taken years to transform them into the places that we all want to spend our precious time.
 However, we’ve still got a long way to go.
 Volunteers and donors have helped us get to where we are now but we still need your support to make sure our canals and rivers offer sanctuary to future generations.
 Make sure you’re part of the story.